8th Central Military Commission of the Workers' Party of Korea

 The 8th Central Military Commission of the Workers' Party of Korea, officially the Central Military Commission of the 8th Central Committee of the Workers' Party of Korea, was elected at the 1st Plenary Session of the 8th WPK Central Committee in the immediate aftermath of the party's 8th Congress on 10 January 2021.
-It is composed of one chairman, one vice chairmen and eleven ordinary members.
+It was composed of one chairman, one vice chairmen and eleven ordinary members.